NeuroTechX/learn.neurotechedu.com/pages/template.md

 ---
 layout: page-fullwidth
 show_meta: false
-title: "Headsets"
+title: "Template"
-subheadline: "Compare and Contrast"
+subheadline: ""
-teaser: "Your choice of headset will depend on what you intend to use it for.
-The answer will depend on your budget, interest, project idea and the number of electrodes required.
-Before purchasing a headset, think about your programming experience and Project Idea."
+teaser: "Add a short introduction/teaser about your content here.
+A short paragraph will do.
+Perhaps be specific about what you cover so that people reading have a clear idea of what they will find. "
 header:
-   image_fullwidth: "neurons.jpg"
+   image_fullwidth: ""
-permalink: "/headsets/"
+permalink: "/template/"
 ---
 <div class="row">
 <div class="medium-4 medium-push-8 columns" markdown="1">